mp3il/bluesnap-ios/README.md

 ```

 > **Notes**:
-> * `purchaseFunc` will be called only if the user's details were successfully submitted to BlueSnap; it will not be called in case of an error.
+> * `purchaseFunc` will be called only if the user's details were successfully submitted to BlueSnap.
+It will not be called in case of an error.
 >
 > * It's very important to send the payment for processing from your server.